VIDEO: Why California housing fix needs to go big to make a difference

 Last week, we were introduced to a family that was "scraping by" on $160,000 a year living in San Francisco.
 “Families are priced out of the market,” said tech worker parent featured in the Guardian story, who also said the family was living in rented house for $3,000 a month, "ultra-cheap" for the area.
 Whether you are unsympathetic to the "scraping by" comment, are wowed by the stories of people paying thousands to live in dorm-like conditions -- or are completely unsurprised -- there's not much doubt that California's housing market is no match for the need in every region.

-From across the San Francisco Bay in Alameda County, Kristin Connelly, president and CEO of the East Bay Leadership Council, shared with us at the Summit -- and in the above video -- how cities that were once considered affordable are seeing a jumps in the poverty rate, driven largely by housing costs.
+From across the San Francisco Bay in Alameda County, Kristin Connelly, president and CEO of the East Bay Leadership Council, shared with us at the Summit -- and in the above video -- how cities that were once considered affordable are seeing a jump in the poverty rate, driven largely by housing costs.

 Also last week, data on affordable housing was released and showed California only has around 21 affordable rental units available for every 100 "families earning at or below either the poverty line or 30 percent of the area median income can live in comfortably—without spending more than 30 percent of their household income on rent and utilities."